ry-ht/ryht/axon/cc_agents/README.md

 ## 📜 License

-These agents are provided under the same license as the opcode project.
+These agents are provided under the same license as the axon project.
 See the main LICENSE file for details.

 ---

 <div align="center">
-  <strong>Built with ❤️ by the opcode community</strong>
+  <strong>Built with ❤️ by the axon community</strong>
 </div>